 Psychological Depth

 There is a growing emphasis on psychological depth in legal thrillers.
-Authors are delving deeper into the minds of their characters, exploring their motivations, fears, and inner conflicts.
+Which means authors are delving deeper into the minds of their characters, exploring their motivations, fears, and inner conflicts.
 This adds layers of complexity to the stories and makes them more relatable to readers.
 The psychological thriller aspects of these novels often explore the mental toll that legal battles and criminal investigations take on individuals.

 Social Commentary

 Legal thrillers are increasingly being used as a vehicle for social commentary.
-Authors are using their stories to address issues such as police brutality, corruption, and systemic inequality.
-These narratives can raise awareness about important social issues and spark conversations about potential solutions.
+Practically speaking, these narratives can raise awareness about important social issues and spark conversations about potential solutions.
+Consider this: authors are using their stories to address issues such as police brutality, corruption, and systemic inequality.
 By examining the flaws and biases within the legal system, these books encourage critical thinking and promote social change.

 Tips and Expert Advice for Readers